Share on Facebook Tweet (Share on Twitter) Share on Linkedin

 Why is a Wet Signature Important?

-1. Legal validity of wet signatures: Wet signatures are important because they have legal validity in many jurisdictions.
-In many cases, wet signatures are required to make a document legally binding.
+1. Legal validity of wet signatures: Wet signatures have legal validity in many jurisdictions.
+In many cases, wet signatures are required to make a document legally binding and cannot be substituted for an electronic signature.
 For example, wills, deeds, and contracts often require wet signatures to be valid.
-Wet signatures serve as evidence that the person whose signature appears on the document has agreed to the terms outlined in the document.

 Electronic signatures are created using electronic methods such as typing or clicking on a signature box, while digital signatures use encryption technology to secure the signature.
-Both types of signatures are considered to be legally valid in many jurisdictions, but they do not have the same level of authenticity and integrity as wet signatures.
+Both types of signatures are considered to be legally valid in many jurisdictions, but may not have the same level of authenticity and integrity as wet signatures.

 Make work faster with robust document templates